handsontable/handsontable/docs/next/guides/getting-started/demo.md

 - Run your framework's demo on your local machine
 - Fork the directory with your framework's demo, and add changes of your own

-Just select your framework's logo from the demo above.
+Just select your framework from the demo above.